 Related Resources

-- Nike official website: https://www.nike.com
+- Nike Official Website: https://www.nike.com

-- Nike Wikipedia page: https://en.wikipedia.org/wiki/Nike,_Inc.
+- Nike Wikipedia Page: https://en.wikipedia.org/wiki/Nike,_Inc.

-- Brand comparison: https://www.adidas.com
+- Adidas Brand Comparison: https://www.adidas.com